Nature displays its art in ever-evolving form. To see it, head south, says Elisabeth Easther.

 Best kept secret: South Fiord on Lake Te Anau feels utterly removed from civilisation, yet is easily reached via a lake cruise.
 Lake Te Anau's three fiords are the only inland fiords in New Zealand.

-The Fiordland crested penguin, or tawaki, is the world's rarest mainland penguin.
+Wildlife: The Fiordland crested penguin, or tawaki, is the world's rarest mainland penguin.
 Plus there are weka, NZ fur seals, kaka, kea and, in the Sounds, bottlenose dolphins.

 Be warned: Aside from common sense, remember the essentials when heading into Fiordland bush: a raincoat, camera and bug spray.